ToniLMM/Robotica_Servicios/README.md

 - STATE_SEARCHING: when no tags are detected, the robot rotates in place to scan its surroundings.

 - STATE_NAVIGATING: commands random values between -1 and 1 for the angular velocity and between 0.5 and 1.0 for the linear velocity when the tag is detected

-### Transformations and rotations

-For this implementation we used several transforamtions and rotations such as -90º rotation in x and -90º rotation in z

 ### Final video